 Controls and Gameplay

 Adhesive wasn’t kidding when they said that this isn’t your typical lumbering mech type of gameplay.
-The response time on everything were quite fast and immediate.
-Somehow turning felt a little clunky, as if you were trying to get a big rig to cooperate with you, but a straight sprint seemed pretty zippy even with the non-light mechs.
+The response time on everything was fast.
+Turning felt a little clunky, as if you were trying to get a big rig to cooperate with you, but a straight sprint seemed quite zippy.

-The reticle was a tad too twitchy for my liking but this is most likely because the mouse sensitivity was placed very high.
-Such a thing is a matter of personal taste and can probably be finetuned by the user themselves in the game’s options menu.
-I like the fact that even though your ammo is unlimited realistic heat gauges keep you in check.
-So don’t go thinking that you can just run in like a maniac and start emptying clips.
-Your mech’s fuel and heat sinks will definitely stop you in your tracks if you try that.
+The reticle was too twitchy for my liking but this is most likely because the mouse sensitivity was placed very high.
+Such a thing is a matter of personal taste and can be finetuned after lurking around the game’s options menu.
+I like the fact that even though your ammo is unlimited a heat gauge prevents you from spraying and praying.

-What I appreciate the most out of the experience though was the fact that teamwork isn’t just some additive like some FPSes on the market.
-It is crucial that you pack together with teammates to survive.
-I learned the hard way that even when you can get the jump on an opponent, going mano-a-mano isn’t always the wisest of choices.
+What I appreciated the most out of the experience was the fact that teamwork isn’t just a suggestion.
+It is crucial that you pack up with your team to survive.
+I learned the hard way that even when you get the jump on an opponent, going one-on-one isn’t the wisest of choices.

 Graphics

-The environment while gritty and urban is pleasantly well-lit.
-I cannot stand games that go for such looks and leave you navigating in pitch black lighting.
-There is a bit of texture popping in the deployment screen but on the battlefield you hardly notice anything of the sort.
-The motion blur was not disorienting but perhaps it was turned off or toned down while I was playing.
-The interface of the cockpit feels a tad overwhelming but still helpful just the same.
+The environment, while gritty and apocalyptic, is pleasantly well-lit.
+I cannot stand games that go for the pitch black aesthetic and insist that it makes a firefight more fun.
+There is a bit of texture popping on the deployment screen but on the battlefield you hardly notice such a thing.
+The motion blur was not disorienting either.
+The interface of the cockpit feels a tad overwhelming but still helpful.

-The death animations were a bit simplistic but then again, this is not the finished product, and who wants to spend an hour watching your mech blast apart anyway?
-I liked the hybrid square and round reticle but I felt the center round reticle was not as prominent as it should be.
-All in all, it was certainly impressive for something that is not in its final stages just yet.
+The death animations were disappointingly simplistic.
+However, this is not the finished product, and who wants to spend an hour watching your mech blast apart anyway?
+All in all, the environments and interfaces were certainly impressive for something that is not in its final stages just yet.

 Sound

-From what my ear strained to hear over the buzz of the party crowd, sound in Hawken felt realistic and not tinny.
-Gun fire rattles in a satisfying way and explosions sound pretty lethal.
-I appreciate the helpful alerts that chime in to inform you of low fuel, incoming fire, or overheating.
-I cannot tell you how many times such sounds saved me over any of the flashing indicators in the cockpit.
-Ambient wind wisps are also a nice touch and helped put me in the mood.
+From what my ear strained to hear over the buzz of the crowd, the sounds of HAWKEN felt realistic.
+Gunfire rattles in a satisfying way and explosions were bassy.
+I appreciate the helpful alerts that chime in to inform you of low fuel, incoming fire, or overheating (thank goodness they were not the infamously annoying “beep beep” style of warning).
+Ambient wind wisps were also a nice touch and put me in the mood of navigating a wasteland.

-I was unable to hear if there was any music in the build I played but I believe it certainly should be employed in the finished production.
-As much as all the environmental sound effects were a delight, battles felt a little stagnant without an injection of tension building music every now and then.
-After watching Hawken’s live action trailer, I’m pretty sure that some sweet scores are on the way.
+As much as the sound effects were a delight, battles felt a little stagnant without the injection of tension building music.
+Understandably, this is still a pre-beta build so music isn’t a crucial detail.
+After watching HAWKEN’s live action trailer, I’m sure there are some sweet scores are on the way.

 Miles Williams Interview

-Miles agreed to off-camera interview about Hawken and his experience at Adhesive.
-Written below are paraphrases of the answers he provide me.
+Miles agreed to an interview about the HAWKEN beta and his experience at Adhesive.
+Written below are his answers.

-Miles is the concept artist behind the light and medium mechs.
-He is also contributing to the growing storyline that will be featured in the game.
+I am the concept artist behind the light and medium mechs.
+I also contribute to the growing storyline that will be featured in the game.

 2. What’s it like to work at Adhesive?

-The environment is very fun and laidback.
-Everyone is super focused but still makes time to enjoy themselves.
+The environment is very fun and laid-back.
+Everyone is super focused but still take time to enjoy themselves.
 There are hardly any dull moments.

-Hawken will have joinable in-game factions during the squad to squad combat.
-Support will be in place for player clans but Miles currently could not divulge much information as to how this will be implemented.
+HAWKEN will have joinable in-game factions during the squad-to-squad combat.
+Support will be in place for player clans but I can’t say much about how this will be implemented.

-The plan is to allow all players to get their hands on the game as soon as possible so there is a good chance that Hawken will be slotted for a quick release.
+The plan is to allow players to get their hands on the game as soon as possible.
+There is a good chance that HAWKEN will be up for a quick release.

 6. What kind of mech do you like to pilot?

-Miles has a sweet spot for light and medium mechs seeing as he had a hand in designing them.
-He appreciates their good balance of agility and weaponry.
+I have a sweet spot for the light and medium mechs because I designed them.
+I enjoy their balance of agility and weaponry.

 Stay tuned to Dragonblogger.com for more Hawken coverage and a review of the upcoming beta.